-After digging the hole, set the pedestal in the hole and fill the hole with the prepared concrete mix.
+After digging the hole, set the pedestal or post in the hole and fill the hole with the prepared concrete mix.
 Prod the mix with a stick while filling to reduce any air pockets.
 If you want to conceal the concrete, pour it to within a few inches of the top of the hole and cover with soil after the concrete has set.
-Use a carpenter's level on the sides of the pedestal to ensure that the pedestal is aligned vertically.
-Periodically check the vertical alignment of the pedestal as the concrete is curing.
+Use a carpenter's level on the sides of the pedestal or post to ensure that it is aligned vertically.
+Periodically check the vertical alignment of the pedestal or post as the concrete is curing.